The Words That Are Israel's Life

 God's people must treat His revealed word as life itself, not as optional religious speech, and must pass it on so future generations may live faithfully before Him.

-44 Moses came and spoke all the words of this song in the ears of the people, he and Joshua the son of Nun.
+44 Then Moses came with Joshua son of Nun and recited all the words of this song in the hearing of the people.

-45 Moses finished reciting all these words to all Israel.
+45 When Moses had finished reciting all these words to all Israel,

-46 He said to them, “Set your heart to all the words which I testify to you today, which you shall command your children to observe to do, all the words of this law.
+46 he said to them, “Take to heart all the words I have solemnly declared to you this day, so that you may command your children to carefully follow all the words of this law.

 God's people must treat His revealed word as life itself, not as optional religious speech, and must pass it on so future generations may live faithfully before Him.